 Chloride (Cl-): The maximum allowable concentration of Cl− is 250 mg/l (WHO, 2011).
 Chloride levels in groundwater samples during the pre- and post-monsoon seasons range from 0.17 and 935.88 mg/l and 35.45 and 762.18 mg/l, respectively (Tables 1a and 1b).
 During the pre-monsoon and post-monsoon seasons, elevated chloride concentrations were observed in approximately 29% and 14% of the samples, respectively (Table 2).
 The vagus/river environment significantly impacts the aquifer system, with the highest chloride concentrations recorded during the pre- and post-monsoon seasons at Gottiga kurdu and Inderchaid village (Sample no. 14, Sample no. 15).
 250 mg/L is the ideal level of chloride for drinking purposes.
 The geographic distribution of the highest chloride content found at Gottiga kurdu village area (sample no.14) during the Pre monsoon season.
 The post monsoon season's high chloride content at Inderchaid village (sample no.15), which is due to the study area receiving less rainfall during the study season, is explained by this.

 Sulphate (SO42-): The average sulphate levels in groundwater during the pre- and post-monsoon seasons varied: 8.25 to 479.82 mg/l with a mean of 134.98 mg/l for the pre-monsoon and 31.48 to 92.27 mg/L with an average of 56.58 mg/L for the post-monsoon (Table 2).
 250 mg/L of sulphate is the ideal level for drinking purposes (WHO, 2011).
-In the pre monsoon sulphate concentration in the research area's 11% of groundwater samples were exceeded limit and the post monsoon season sample were within the permitted limits.
+In the pre monsoon sulphate concentration in the research area's 11% of groundwater samples exceeded limit and the post monsoon season sample were within the permitted limits.
 Sulphate concentrations result from the decomposition of organic materials in the topsoil and the water-leachable sulphate present in fertilizers used by farmers.

 Nitrate (NO3−): Tables 1a and 1b indicate that nitrate levels in pre-monsoon season samples vary from 4.04 to 250.36 mg/L with a mean value 84.50 mg/L, while post-monsoon season samples range from 22 to 514.80 mg/L with mean value of 99.68% mg/l.
 The maximum allowable concentration of NO3− is 45 mg/l (WHO, 2011).
 In the both pre and post monsoon seasons about 54% and 57% of groundwater samples from the research area have nitrate concentrations that are greater than the maximum tolerance limit of 45 mg/L advised by the (WHO, 2011).
 Both before and after the monsoon, a high concentration of nitrate is seen near Inderchaid village (sample no.15).
 In the both seasons.
 The primary causes are unhygienic conditions and the excessive application of fertilizers in the research area to enhance crop yields.